Sustainable Fashion Explained: everything you need to know

 Myth: Sustainable fashion is just not fashionable

-Gone are the days of hemp ponchos on hippies – there’s a whole new world of fashion that is as desirable as it is sustainable.
-From high-end designers like Stella McCartney, Christopher Raeburn and Margaret Howell who compete with traditional luxury fashion on a more eco-friendly scale, to creative young fashion graduates experimenting with innovative new fabrics and techniques – the new generation of sustainable fashion is modern, youthful and downright Instagrammable.
-We love the cool, contemporary designs of Fabric For Freedom, Lemuel MC and Zola Amour.
+Gone are the days of hemp ponchos on hippies, there’s a whole new world of fashion that is as design-led as it is sustainable.
+From high-end designers like Stella McCartney, Christopher Raeburn and Margaret Howell who compete with traditional luxury fashion on a more eco-friendly scale, to creative young fashion graduates experimenting with innovative new fabrics and techniques – the new generation of sustainable fashion meets consumers where they feel comfortable.

 Myth: Sustainable fashion is too expensive